lauraporta/creative-coding/README.md

 # Things with hydra and p5

-Collection of scripts made with hydra video synth library and p5.js.
+Collection of scripts made with hydra video synth library and p5.js, to be used in Atom editor with the [hydra-atom](https://github.com/hydra-synth/atom-hydra) plugin, or pasted in the [hydra editor](https://hydra.ojack.xyz/).